-During our preliminary tests with the OA-ICOS, we found that the equipment was highly sensitive to changes in CO_2 concentrations.
+- 342 During our preliminary tests with the OA-ICOS, we found that the equipment was highly sensitive to changes in 343 CO_2 concentrations.
 We found a non-linear response of the $\delta^{13}C$ and $\delta^{18}O$ values against changes in CO_2 concentration.
-Given the fact that laser-based CO_2 isotope analyzers are getting deployed more commonly in tracing various ecosystem processes, we think that it is important to address this issue.
-Therefore, we developed a calibration strategy for correcting errors introduced in $\delta^{13}C$ and $\delta^{18}O$ measurements due to the sensitivity of the device against changing CO_2 concentrations.
-We found that the OA-ICOS measures stable isotopes of CO_2 gas samples with a precision comparable to conventional IRMS.
-The method described in this work for measuring CO_2 concentration, $\delta^{13}C$ and $\delta^{18}O$ values in soil air profiles using an OA-ICOS and hydrophobic gas permeable tubes are promising and can be applied for soil CO_2 flux studies.
-As this set up is capable of measuring continuously for longer time periods at higher temporal resolution (1 Hz), it offers greater potential to investigate the isotopic identity of CO_2 and the interrelation between soil CO_2 and soil water.
-By using our measurement setup, we could identify abiotic as well as biotic contributions to the soil CO_2 in the calcareous soil.
-We infer that that degassing of CO_2 from carbonates due to weathering and evasion of CO_2 from groundwater may leave the soil CO_2 with a specific and distinct $\delta^{13}C$ signature especially when the biotic activity is rather low.
+Given the fact that laser-based CO2 isotope analyzers are deployed on site in combination with 344 345 different gas sampling methods like automated chambers systems (Bowling et al., 2015), and hydrophobic gas 346 permeable membranes (Jochheim et al., 2018) for tracing various ecosystem processes, it is important to address 347 this issue.
+Therefore, we developed a calibration strategy for correcting errors introduced in δ^{13} C and δ^{18} O 348 measurements due to the sensitivity of the device against changing CO2 concentrations.
+We found that the OA-349 ICOS measures stable isotopes of CO_2 gas samples with a precision comparable to conventional IRMS.
+The 350 method described in this work for measuring CO2 concentration, δ^{13} C and δ^{18} O values in soil air profiles using an 351 OA-ICOS and hydrophobic gas permeable tubes are promising and can be applied for soil CO2 flux studies.
+As 352 this set up is capable of measuring continuously for longer time periods at higher temporal resolution (0.05 - 0.1)353 Hz), it offers greater potential to investigate the isotopic identity of CO_2 and the interrelation between soil CO_2 and 354 soil water.
+By using our measurement setup, we could identify abiotic as well as biotic contributions to the soil 355 CO2 in the calcareous soil.
+We infer that that degassing of CO2 from carbonates due to weathering and evasion of 356 CO2 from groundwater may leave the soil CO2 with a specific and distinct δ^{13} C signature especially when the biotic 357 activity is rather low. - 358

-Acknowledgements
+360 Acknowledgements